Shape

 CLI Arg: --terragrunt-ignore-dependency-order

-When passed in, ignore the depedencies between modules when running *-all commands.
+When passed in, ignore the dependencies between modules when running *-all commands.

 terragrunt-ignore-external-dependencies